Forests in Canada

 ENVIRONMENTAL STEWARDSHIP

-Managing for multiple values, such as wildlife habitat and watersheds, is part of every forest management plan we develop.
-In regions where we operate, specific forest management protocols and strategies have been developed for key species, such as the woodland caribou.
-Forest management strategies have also been developed for a number of other important species, including grizzly bear, barred owl, trumpeter swan, bull trout and forest birds.
+Managing for multiple values, such as wildlife habitat and watersheds, is a critical part of every forest management plan we develop.
+In regions where we operate, specific forest management protocols and strategies have been developed for regionally important species, such as the woodland caribou, grizzly bears, barred owls, and trumpeter swans.
+Our Operating Ground rules also speak to other non-timber values such as raptor nests, wetlands and riparian areas.

 We are also active members of provincial and national forestry associations, such as the Forest Products Association of Canada (FPAC).
 These associations work with different organizations, including conservation groups, to ensure the forest sector is continually engaged in nationally and globally recognized sustainable forestry activities, and that we are meeting their obligations to maintain and enhance the publicly owned forests we manage.